ArkScript-lang/Ark/README.md

 * [Discussions](https://github.com/orgs/ArkScript-lang/discussions): to receive help with the language, discuss new features and ideas
 * [Modules](https://github.com/ArkScript-lang/modules)

-**Nota bene**: the project is referred as "Ark" and as "ArkScript".
+**Note**: the project is referred as "Ark" and as "ArkScript".
 The official public name is "ArkScript" since "Ark" is already being used by [another language](https://github.com/ark-lang/ark)

 ## Key features